ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 ::::::
 :::::::::
-Since we expect the result to be quadratic, i.e. takes the form $ax^2+bx+c$, that is the fitting function we have used.
+Since we expect the result to be quadratic, *i.e.*, that it takes the form $ax^2+bx+c$, that is the fitting function we have used.
 The results are displayed above the graph as $82.8x^2-3.69x-0.16$ with $a=82.8$, $b=3.69$, and $c=-0.16$.
-If we were to report $a$, $b$, or $c$, or do any calculations with them we need to use the correct sig figs.
+If we were to report $a$, $b$ or $c$, or do any calculations with them, we would need to use the correct number of sig figs.

 To determine the correct sig figs we look to our data table.
-Since the lowest number of sig figs in either the length or the force is 2, we will only treat $a$, $b$, or $c$ as having two sig figs. Thus, $a=83$, $b=3.7$, and $c=-0.16$.
+Since the lowest number of sig figs in either the length or the force is two, we will treat $a$, $b$ or $c$ as having only two sig figs. Thus, $a=83$, $b=3.7$, and $c=-0.16$.
 Again, this is not a standard way of treating the data, but a convention that we are taking on for this class.

 ---

 # Working with a Spreadsheet
-Now that we have talked about what makes a good table, plot, and curve fit we will show you how to do this for yourself.
+Now that we have talked about what makes a good table, plot, and curve fit, we will show you how to do this for yourself.
 Spreadsheets will make your life **MUCH** easier.
 We highly recommend that you take the time to learn how to use them.
-It will be a useful skill for all of your Physics 6\*L lab courses and you may even find it useful in the real world.
+It will be a useful skill for all of your Physics 6\*L lab courses, and you probably will even find it useful in the real world.

-We will walk through plotting and fit the data in Figure 1.
-We will assume you can make a table from doing the first lab.
-This data is recorded by a car traveling from San Diego to San Francisco.
+We will walk through plotting and fitting the data in Figure 1.
+We will assume that you can make a table from having done the first lab.
+These data are recorded by a car traveling from San Diego to San Francisco.
 The driver marked the distance traveled in kilometers roughly every 60 minutes.
 Once the car got on the freeway, the driver put on cruise control and  never stopped (what amazing mileage!).

-**We want to answer the question, what speed, in mph, did the driver set their cruise control. **
+**We want to answer the question: at what speed, in mph, did the driver set their cruise control?**

 We know that for an object traveling at a constant velocity, $v$, starting at position $x_0$, that its position, $x$, as a function of time, $t$, is given by the following linear equation: